WORDS BY NERYS D'ESCLERCS

 Where to buy women’s skiwear: Vitkac, Poland

 Poland’s most luxurious shopping destination, Vitkac Department Store offers high-end fashion for the whole region.
 Surrounded by ski stations in the Polish mountains as well as the Italian Dolomites and the French Alps, it’s an expert in catering to ski-loving visitors.
 ‘At Vitkac, we focus on great materials, silhouettes and cuts to make your outfit on the slope not only functional, but also on-trend,’ says Karolina Pietrasik-Ksiązek, Vitkac’s e-commerce and marketing manager.
 ‘Designers such as Moncler, Fendi or Dsquared2 specialize in winter sports pieces, using the best technology while paying a lot of attention to detail and final appearance.’
-This season, she recommends Moncler Grenoble’s bold range, which ‘offers an extensive collection of timeless black and white pieces, as well as colorful prints for the more daring consumers.’
+This season, she recommends Moncler Grenoble’s bold range, which ‘offers an extensive collection of timeless black and white pieces, as well as colourful prints for the more daring consumers.’
 For something a little more understated, ‘every woman will feel exceptionally well dressed when choosing ski clothing and accessories from Fendi.’